SalomePlatform/shaper/src/CollectionPlugin/doc/groupFeature.rst

          :align: left
     Solids;

-- List of selected entities of given type.
-Multiply selection can be done  manually in OCC 3D Viewer by mouse click with Shift button pressed or by rectangle selection.
+- The list of selected entities of the given type.
+Multiple selection can be done manually in OCC 3D Viewer by mouse click with Shift button pressed or by rectangle selection.

 To delete entities from the list, select them and call pop-up menu *Delete* item.